mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 and knowing in my body
 are different things.
 Eventually I'm able to relax
-and just be myself.
+and be myself.
+It's a new feeling.

 ---------

+An ex said
-My ex said she wouldn't be happy until I was *dead, gay, or castrated*.
+she won't be happy
+until I'm *dead, gay, or castrated*.
 I'm going for the hat trick.

 ---------